Canon T7i versus Canon 80D

 - Longer lasting: Gets more shots (960 versus 600) out of a single battery charge.

 - Better sealing: Is splash and dust sealed for shooting in inclement weather conditions.

 - More heavily discounted: Has been on the market for longer (launched in February 2016).

 If the count of individual advantages (bullet points above) is taken as a guide, the 80D emerges as the winner of the match-up (6 : 3 points).
-However, the relevance of individual strengths will vary across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the T7i or the 80D handle or perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
 This is where reviews by experts come in.
 The adjacent table relays the overall verdicts of several of the most popular camera review sites.
 The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.